K-Murali/event/README.md

 ## Features

-1. Event Exploration
+1. Event Exploration\n
    Easily explore upcoming events with detailed information to help attendees make informed decisions.

-2. Event Registration
+2. Event Registration\n
    Simplify the registration process, offering a seamless and user-friendly experience for participants.

-3. Event Hosting
+3. Event Hosting\n
    Provide essential tools and support for efficient event management and execution.

-4. Event Insights (Reach and Registration)
+4. Event Insights (Reach and Registration)\n
    Gain valuable insights on event performance, including audience reach and registration metrics.

-5. Budget Tracking for Events (Income and Expenses) Track event budgets accurately, managing income and expenses for financial transparency.
+5. Budget Tracking for Events (Income and Expenses)\n Track event budgets accurately, managing income and expenses for financial transparency.

-6. Sending Personalized Messages to Audience
+6. Sending Personalized Messages to Audience\n
    Send personalized messages to the audience, enhancing engagement and the overall event experience.

 ## Screenshots